srguiwiz/nrvr-commander/README.md

 code here is useful for automation with other operating systems, physical machines, etc.

-This project is about good ways of getting stuff done reproducibly.
+This project is about getting stuff done reproducibly.